Natalia Bekhtereva

 Natalia Petrovna Bekhtereva (Ната́лья Петро́вна Бе́хтерева; July 7, 1924 – June 22, 2008) was a Soviet and Russian neuroscientist and psychologist who developed neurophysiological approaches to psychology, such as measuring the impulse activity of human neurons.
-She was a participant in the documentary films The Call of the Abyss (Зов бездны) and Storm of Consciousness (Штурм сознания), which aroused wide public interest.
-Candidate of Biological Sciences, Doctor of Medicine, Full Professor.
+She was a participant in the documentaries The Call of the Abyss (Зов бездны) and Storm of Consciousness (Штурм сознания), which aroused wide public interest.

 Biography

-She is Vladimir Bekhterev's granddaughter.
-She was brought up with her brother in an orphanage.
-She graduated from the First Pavlov State Medical University of St. Petersburg (1941–1947) and graduate school of the Pavlov Institute of Physiology.
-In the summer of 1941, more than 700 students entered the University; by the end of the training, only 4 graduates survived.
-The rest perished from war and hunger.
-She survived the Siege of Leningrad.
+Though the granddaughter of the famous scientist Vladimir Bekhterev, she was brought up with her brother in an orphanage.
+Despite her impoverished beginnings, she was able to graduate from the First Pavlov State Medical University of St. Petersburg (1941–1947) and the graduate school of the Pavlov Institute of Physiology.
+Her education came during turbulent times.
+In the summer of 1941, more than 700 students entered the University but as a result of the Siege of Leningrad only 4 graduates survived, the rest having died from war and famine.

-She worked as a junior research fellow at the Institute of Experimental Medicine, USSR Academy of Medical Sciences (1950–1954).
+She first worked as a junior research fellow at the Institute of Experimental Medicine, USSR Academy of Medical Sciences (1950–1954) where she obtained her Candidate of Biological Sciences.
 After working her way up from a senior research fellow to the head of the laboratory and Deputy Director, she worked at the Research Neurosurgical Institute named after Professor Andrey L. Polenov of the USSR Ministry of Health (1954–1962).
 In 1959 she became a Doctor of Medicine.
-Since 1962 – at the Institute of Institute of Experimental Medicine, USSR Academy of Medical Sciences (the head of the Department of human neurophysiology; the Deputy Director for Research; from 1970 to 1990 – the Director).
+Since 1962 she was head of the Department of Human Neurophysiology at the Institute of Institute of Experimental Medicine in the USSR Academy of Medical Sciences.
+From 1970 to 1990 she served as the Deputy Director of Research.

-In 1975, she became an academician of the USSR Academy of Medical Sciences (subsequently Russian Academy of Medical Sciences).
-In 1981, she became an academician of the Academy of Sciences of the Soviet Union.
-Starting in 1990, she was the scientific director of the Center "Brain" of the Academy of Sciences of the Soviet Union.
-In 1992 she became the head of the scientific group of the neurophysiology of thinking, creativity and consciousness of the Institute for Human Brain of the RAS.
+In 1975, she became a professor of the USSR Academy of Medical Sciences (subsequently Russian Academy of Medical Sciences), and in 1981 at the Academy of Sciences of the Soviet Union.
+In 1990, she was the scientific director of the Center "Brain" of the Academy of Sciences of the Soviet Union and in 1992 she became the head of the scientific group of the neurophysiology of thinking, creativity and consciousness of the Institute for Human Brain of the RAS.

 She was Vice President of the International Union of Physiological Sciences (1974–1980) and Vice President of the International Organization for Psychophysiology (1982–1994).

 She worked as editor-in-chief of the academic journals Human Physiology (1975–1987) and International Journal of Psychophysiology (1984–1994).

-Deputy of the Supreme Soviet of the Soviet Union of the 8th convocation (1970–1974) and People's Deputy of the Soviet Union (1989–1991).
+She was Deputy of the Supreme Soviet of the Soviet Union of the 8th convocation (1970–1974) and People's Deputy of the Soviet Union (1989–1991).